CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-02b-Python-Ex1.md

     ```

     In some situations, both Python 2.x and Python 3.x are installed on the same system.
 Which version of the Python
-    interpreter you invoke with the `python` command depends on which executable your operating systems shell finds
+    interpreter you invoke with the `python` command depends on which executable your operating system shell finds
     in the command search path environment variable.

-    In typical macOS and Linux installation, there are command aliases `python`, `python3` to invoke Python v2.x
+    In typical macOS and Linux installations, there are command aliases `python` and `python3` to invoke Python v2.x
     and 3.x, respectively.
 In a typical Windows installation, the Python v3.x Windows installer will install the
     Python version helper command `py`.

-    In a terminal, run the command `py -V`, for example:
+    Run the command `py -V`, for example:

     ```
     $ py -V